SpektraSystems/Microsoft-Cloud-Workshop/continuous-integration-with-azure-pipelines/masterdoc.md

      <img src="images/15.png"/>

 1. If you want to review an task, you can click on **logs**

      <img src="images/16.png"/>

-1. The build should eventually succeed.
-You can return to the summary view by clicking the back button.
+1. After the build process completes, you should see a green check mark next to each of the build pipeline steps.

      <img src="images/17.png"/>